 Our first stop was at Crvene stijene (known as “red rocks”), which are a limestone cliffs colored red tones from the sea and water.
 They are small natural inlets where you can snorkel and stand in the absolutely clear blue water.
 You will want your water shoes as there are many sea urchins.
 We had water shoes, but didn’t know we would be able to stand so we had not yet put them on.
 Our youngest learned this the hard way.
 It was painful and is a lot of work to remove the spines.
 The Croatians we discussed this with were not very concerned as it was commonplace, but the internet is full of scary info about sea urchins.

 From here, we rode to Dubovica Bay, listed by many travel sites as one of Croatia’s most beautiful beaches.
 We had seen cars parked precariously along the road above this beach and were not interested in the 10-15 minute climb down the hill to get there so arriving by boat was the way to see it.
 We anchored and swam in.
-There are some older buildings here including a beautiful home which had their windows opening playing classical music, which really enhanced the scene.
+There are some older buildings here including a beautiful home which had their windows opening playing classical music, really enhancing the scene.
 There is some food available here, but I’ve read mixed reviews.
 Our kids enjoyed playing on the pebble beach while we just took in the beauty.
 Snorkeling here is fun and you will find all types of small fish.

 Our next stop was a quiet cove called Velo Borce near the town of Milna.
 There were only handful of swimmers and people on the beach.
 There were more boats than people in the water.
 There is a roped off area for swimming and the water is a beautiful sea green and clear to the sea floor.
 There were a couple of topless bathers, which we encountered at another location as well.
 I share this for the cultural recognition since we, Americans, tend to be bashful about this and I wanted to make sure our kids were prepared to respond appropriately.